 1970s New Wave

-New wave music emerged onto the US and UK music scenes in the late 1970s.
+New Wave music emerged onto the US and UK music scenes in the late 1970s.
 This subset of rock music is largely characterized by quirky pop arrangements and electronic sounds.
 Famous new wave artists include The Talking Heads, Blondie and Elvis Costello.

 1974 Punk Rock